zilliztech/zdoc/docs/tutorials/cluster/manage-cluster.md

     In the **Actions** drop-down button, select **Drop** to drop the cluster.
 Zilliz Cloud drops your cluster only after you confirm this operation in the **Drop Cluster** dialog box.

+    In addition to the web UI, you can also make an API request to drop a cluster.
+For details, refer to [Drop Cluster](https://docs.zilliz.com/reference/drop-cluster).

 ## Related topics{#related-topics}

 - [Connect to Cluster](./connect-to-cluster)